When Is Annulment an Option?

 • Marriage was celebrated between members of the same family;

 • At the time the marriage was contracted, one of the parties was not of legal age;

 • It has been shown that one of the parties to the marriage is impotent;

 • One of the parties fail to understand and comply with the essential marital obligations; or

 • The marriage has been contracted under false pretenses of one of the parties.

 What Should I Do?

-Hire the services of family law attorneys in Waukesha who can best represent your case in court.
+Hire the services of family law attorneys who can best represent your case in court.
 The lawyer will be able to explain to you if you can avail the remedy of annulment.
 In case that you have a sufficient ground to institute an action for the annulment of the marriage, the next thing to do is to present evidence to support your claims or allegations.

 Read questions and answers, interviews, and more at the Sterling Lawyers Blog.

 Three Simple Steps